data-preservation-programs/singularity/docs/cli-reference/datasource/add/qingstor.md

          | false | Enter QingStor credentials in the next step.
          | true  | Get QingStor credentials from the environment (env vars or IAM).

+   --qingstor-connection-retries
+      Number of connection retries.

+   --qingstor-upload-concurrency
+      Concurrency for multipart uploads.

+      This is the number of chunks of the same file that are uploaded concurrently.

+      NB if you set this to > 1 then the checksums of multipart uploads become corrupted (the uploads themselves are not corrupted though).

+      If you are uploading small numbers of large files over high-speed links and these uploads do not fully utilize your bandwidth, then increasing this may help to speed up the transfers.

    --qingstor-access-key-id
       QingStor Access Key ID.

       Leave blank for anonymous access or runtime credentials.

+   --qingstor-secret-access-key
+      QingStor Secret Access Key (password).

+      Leave blank for anonymous access or runtime credentials.

+   --qingstor-endpoint
+      Enter an endpoint URL to connection QingStor API.

+      Leave blank will use the default value "https://qingstor.com:443".

    --qingstor-zone
       Zone to connect to.